≡ Menu

 * Stellantis’ fiscal year begins on Jan 1 and ends on Dec 31.

-Vehicle sales in Brazil contributed to about 76.7% of Stellantis’s total vehicle volume in fiscal 2022, down slightly from 78.3% in 2021.
+Vehicle sales in Brazil contributed 80% of Stellantis’s total South America volume in fiscal year 2024, up slightly from 78% in 2023.

 The percentage figures in most countries in South America have remained relatively stable over the last several years.
+The sales contribution from Brazil has increased slightly from 76% in 2019 to80% as of 2024, while the sales contribution from other South American countries has declined.

 Back To Table Of Contents